$L$-functions of elliptic curves in ring class extensions of real quadratic fields via regularized theta liftings: Relation to the conjecture of Birch and Swinnerton-Dyer

-Let us first assume for simplicity that the class number is one: $h(\mathcal{O}_c) = h_K = 1$.
+Let us first assume for simplicity that the class number is one: $h(\mathcal{O}_c) = h_K = 1$, and hence that $K[1]=K$.
 Then, assuming the conjecture of Birch and Swinnerton-Dyer $(\ref{B+S-D})$ and $(\ref{refinedB+S-D})$, we derive via Theorem \ref{MAIN} and Corollary \ref{Green} the (conditional) identifications

-This suggests that the regulator $R_E(K) = [e_{??}, e_{??}]$ should be given by the formula
+This suggests that the regulator $R_E(K) = [e, e]$ should be given by the formula

 Similarly, the cardinality $\# \Sha_E(K)$ of Tate-Shafarevich group $\Sha_E(K)$ should be given by the formula